 That said, it's massively expensive and many people will question the wisdom of buying it rather than just having separate devices.
 There are also no function keys.
 That's for you to decide, but if you're looking to add a trackpad to your iPad Pro this is the best you'll get at the moment.

 For more serious protection, you might want to look away from Apple's own stylish efforts.
 Otterbox's Defender case is about as rugged as they come, and while it isn't particularly cheap, you'll get a reassuring degree of cushioning from it.

 It's got a fairly clean, business-like look, too, and can accommodate an Apple Pencil nicely.
 While it might be a little chunky for some people's tastes, it's a great way to make sure that a drop isn't fatal to the looks or functions of your tablet.

 Perhaps you're looking for something a little more.. timeless, though.
 Casemade's leather folio case is a lovely little clip-on case for your iPad Pro that's soft to the touch and does a solid job of disguising the sheer techiness of the device.

 It's also got the option to fold into a stand, as pictured above, which is important for being actually useful, making it a great choice for anyone looking for a nice, affordable leather case.

 UAG Feather-Light Case

-Returning to the realms of ruggedness, though, UAG always has a certain place in our hearts for its unapologetic designs, which go hard on rivets and metallic accents to reassure you that you'd almost have to try to damage its cases.
+Returning to the realms of ruggedness, though, Urban Armor Gear always has a certain place in our hearts for its unapologetic designs, which go hard on rivets and metallic accents to reassure you that you'd almost have to try to damage its cases.